BadiaValdes/docs/c#/beginning.md

 #### Serialization

 Allows you to convert an object to a readable or a sort of transported state (JSON, XML, Binary to mention a few).
-And deserialization is the oposite, convert a readable data into an object.
-As an example we have the class `Animal` and that class will be marked as serializable
+And deserialization is the opposite, converting readable data into an object.
+As an example, we have the class `Animal` and that class will be marked as serializable

 ```c#
 [Serializable()]